masolimano/maneage/README-hacking.md

       project's reproducibility, so like the above for software, make sure you have a backup of them, or their persistent identifiers (PIDs).

+ - **Version control**: Version control is a critical component of this template.
+Here are some tips to help in effectively using it.

- - **Version control**: It is important (and extremely useful) to have the history of your project under version control.
-So try to make commits regularly (after any meaningful change/step/result), while not forgetting the following notes.
+   - *Regular commits*: It is important (and extremely useful) to have the history of your project under version control.
+So try to make commits regularly (after any meaningful change/step/result).

+   - *Keep template up-to-date*: In time, this template is going to become more and more mature and robust (thanks to your feedback and the feedback of other users).
+Bugs will be fixed and new/improved features will be added.
+So every once and a while, you can run the commands below to pull new work that is done in this template.
+If the changes are useful for your work, you can merge them with your project to benefit from them.
+Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge (updated settings that you have customized in the template).

+        ```shell
+        $ git checkout template
+        $ git pull                            # Get recent work in the template
+        $ git log XXXXXX..XXXXXX --reverse    # Inspect new work (replace XXXXXXs with hashs mentioned in output of previous command).
+        $ git log --oneline --graph --decorate --all # General view of branches.
+        $ git checkout master                 # Go to your top working branch.
+        $ git merge template                  # Import all the work into master.
+        ```

+   - *Adding this template to a fork of your project*: As you and your colleagues continue your project, it will be necessary to have separate forks/clones of it.
+But when you clone your own project on a different system, or a colleague clones it to collaborate with you, the clone won't have the `template-origin` remote that you started the project with.
+As shown in the previous item above, you need this remote to be able to pull recent updates from the template.
+The steps below will setup the `template-origin` remote, and a local `template` branch to track it, on the new clone.

+        ```shell
+        $ git remote add template-origin git://git.sv.gnu.org/reproduce
+        $ git fetch template-origin
+        $ git checkout -b template --track template-origin/master
+        ```

    - *Commit message*: The commit message is a very important and useful aspect of version control.
 To make the commit message useful for